Accelerating Trust-Region Methods: An Attempt to Balance Global and Local Efficiency: Variant I: Balancing the Global-Local Trade-off

 therefore $g_y(\mu_-) = \frac{\mu_-}{\|d_-\|}=\frac{M\|d_+\|}{\|d_-\|}< M$. \end{proof} Next, we identify the length of the target interval for $\mu$. \begin{lemma} There exist $\mu_l,\mu_u$ with $\mu_-<\mu_l<\mu_u<\mu_+$ such that

 and for all $\mu\in[\mu_l,\mu_u]$, we have

 The length of the target interval $[\mu_l,\mu_u]$ satisfies

-\end{lemma} After using the one-to-one correspondence to transfer the target interval to the one concerning $r$, the complexity of R\&B is bounded as follows.
-The details can be found in the Appendix~\ref{sec.proof variant 1}. \begin{lemma} Suppose \Cref{assm.lipschitz} and \Cref{assm.bounded hessian} hold.
-At the $k$-th iteration of \Cref{alg.accelerated utr}, the oracle complexity of the bisection search procedure is
+\end{lemma} After using the one-to-one correspondence to transfer the target interval to the one with respect to $r$, the complexity of R\&B is bounded as follows.
+The details can be found in the Appendix~\ref{sec.proof variant 1}. \begin{lemma} Suppose Assumption~\ref{assm.lipschitz} and Assumption~\ref{assm.bounded hessian} hold.
+At the $k$-th iteration of \Cref{alg.accelerated utr}, the oracle complexity of the R\&B procedure is